hanabi/hanabi.github.io/Beginners.md

 * Bob is always player 2.
 (He will always go second.)
 * Cards are drawn and added to the left side to each hand.
 Thus, Alice's newest card is the blue 1 and Bob's newest card is the red 1.
 * Conversely, the oldest card is the right-most card.
 Alice's oldest card is the blue 5 and Bob's oldest card is the red 5.
 * A card's *slot* referes to its position in the hand.
-In this screenshot, the blue 1 is on slot 1, the blue 2 is on slot 2, the blue 3 is on slot 3, and so forth.
+In the above screenshot, the blue 1 is on slot 1, the blue 2 is on slot 2, the blue 3 is on slot 3, and so forth.
 The red 1 is on slot 1, the red 2 is on slot 2, the red 3 is on slot 3, and so forth.

 <img src="img/beginners/screenshot2.png" height="300" />